 FIPS 140-2, a U.S. Federal Information Processing Standard, is a requirement for many regulated industries and U.S. government agencies that process sensitive but unclassified information.
 The aim of FIPS 140-2 is to provide a degree of assurance that the system has implemented the cryptography correctly.
 Providing FIPS 140-2 Level 1 cryptography on a computer system is called "running in FIPS 140-2 mode".

 In August 2016, the U.S. National Institute of Standards and Technology (NIST) issued two certificates that validate the Cryptographic Framework feature of Oracle Solaris to the FIPS 140-2 Level 1 standard.
 The Oracle Solaris certificates are numbered 2698 and 2699.
 The Oracle Solaris 11.4 release in FIPS 140-2 mode uses the same algorithms.

 New Feature – Oracle Solaris 11.4 ships with FIPS 140-2 capable OpenSSL libraries which statically link to the Oracle OpenSSL FIPS Object Module (FOM) 1.0.
 For more information, see About OpenSSL in FIPS 140-2 Mode in Oracle Solaris.

-A system that is running in FIPS 140 mode has enabled at least one provider of FIPS 140 cryptography.
-Some applications use FIPS 140 cryptography automatically, for example the passwd command.
-Other applications must be enabled in FIPS 140 mode, for example, SSH, while other applications run in FIPS 140 mode when their provider is enabled and the application uses FIPS 140 cryptography only, for example, Kerberos, IPsec, and the Apache Web Server.
+A system that is running in FIPS 140-2 mode has enabled at least one provider of FIPS 140-2 cryptography.
+Some applications (consumers) call FIPS 140-2 cryptography automatically, for example, the passwd command.
+Some applications call FIPS 140-2 cryptography providers dynamically, for example, Secure Shell.
+Other applications run in FIPS 140-2 mode when their provider is enabled and the administrator has configured the application to use FIPS 140-2 cryptography only, for example, Kerberos, IPsec, and the Apache HTTP Server.